RevealBi/Documentation/docs/user/dashboard-export-image.md

 # Exporting Dashboards as Images

-Analytics allows you to export a screen capture of your entire dashboard or individual visualizations from your dashboard.
+Reveal allows you to export a screen capture of your entire dashboard or individual visualizations from your dashboard.
 The files delivered to your local space / mobile device are in the **PNG format**.